Larsvanderlaan/causalGLM-depreciated-/README.md

 Targeted maximum likelihood estimation (TMLE) is a generalization of the well-known maximum likelihood estimation framework that allows for inference even when using machine-learning and variable selection procedures.

-TMLE dates back to 2000-2006 and is a state-of-the-art method for efficient semiparametric estimation and inference using machine-learning tools.

 ### Data-structure